Michael Ashton

 Michael Owen Ashton (born 23 March 1982) is a New Zealand makeup artist, hairstylist, beauty expert, and brand founder.

-He is recognized for having created the makeup look and eyeliner of recording artist Adele for the cosmetic house of Marc Jacobs Beauty, owned by Kendo group – LVMH.
+He is most notable for being the former makeup artist of recording artist Adele and for his former affiliation with the cosmetic house of Marc Jacobs Beauty, owned by Kendo group – LVMH.
 He is currently CEO and Creative Director of his eponymous cosmetics brand, Michael Ashton Beauty.

 Early life

 Ashton was born in Hamilton, New Zealand.
 At the age of nine, he discovered his mother’s Nutrimetics case, wet/dry eyeshadow, and hot rollers.
 He then talked his grandmother into letting him do her makeup backstage when she performed with his uncle Sir Howard Morrison.

 Ashton went to Katikati Primary School, Waimata Primary School, and Bethlehem College.
 He taught himself how to use makeup from Keyvn Aucoin’s book ‘Making Faces'.

 He later trained at Servilles Academy of Hairdressing before working at a high-profile salon in Auckland and moving into session styling.
 He also spent time in New York working alongside the MAC Cosmetics Pro Team and doing the show circuits around Europe.